Zulfiya Chinshanlo: Career

-Athletic career
+Nationality issues

 On 8 November 2012, Kazakhstan London Olympic champion Zulfiya Chinshanlo got the Olympic Council of Asia award as the best Asian athlete, along with Ilya Ilyin and Olga Rypakova.

-Zulfiya, according to her official profile, is an ethnic Dungan and speaks a Chinese language (Dungan language) as her first language.
+Zulfiya, according to her official profile, is an ethnic Dungan, a Chinese Muslim people of Hui origin.
+As her first language, she speaks the Dungan language, a relatively recent language that evolved from the Central Plains Mandarin variety of Chinese.

-According to Chinese official media Xinhua News, Zulfiya was born and grew up in Hunan Province, China, thus she has a Chinese name and can speak Chinese much more fluently than Russian.
+According to Chinese official media Xinhua News, Zulfiya was born and grew up in Hunan Province, China.
+Thus, she has a Chinese name and can speak Chinese more fluently than Russian.
 She emigrated to Kazakhstan in 2008 along with Maiya Maneza with the approval of Hunan sport officials on a five-year lease contract.
 She returned to China in 2012.

 Chinese media wrote that the weightlifter received her Chinese ID in the Public Security Department of Changsha city on 22 October and was going to join the Chinese national team, because her 5-year contract with Kazakhstan allegedly expired.

-But Kazakhstan sports authorities insist that Zulfiya Chinshanlo is a citizen of Kazakhstan:
+However, Kazakhstan sports authorities insist that Zulfiya Chinshanlo is a citizen of Kazakhstan:

 "Zulfiya Chinshanlo is our sportswoman.
 I don’t know why foreign media is discussing a change of her citizenship.
 She is a citizen of Kazakhstan.
 She had been living and training in Kazakhstan since she was 14.
 No official claims have been submitted to our Agency or the Weightlifting Federation.
 Zulfiya was on vacation and decided to visit her relatives in China.
 After a break she will go back to training for the world championships and the next Olympics as a member of Kazakhstan national team," Agency for Sports and Physical Culture Talgat Yermegiyayev said.

 On 27 October 2012, Chinshanlo came back from China and announced:

 "I would like to say that everything written about me in China is not true.
 I have proved it by coming back to Kazakhstan and being here right now.
 I would like to thank everyone who supported me.
 Once again, all these rumors are lies and I don’t want to return to discussing this issue again."

 However, according to official Kazakh records, Zulfiya was born 25 July 1993 in Almaty, Kazakhstan.

 Her father Salakhar Chinshanlo is a businessman who speaks fluently both Russian and Dungan language.

 Chinese media says her father is Guisheng Zhao (赵贵生), from Hunan Province, a baker running a bakery in her hometown - Daoxian (道县), who only speaks Mandarin Chinese, he also once said "bring my daughter back (from Kazakhstan)".
 And in the video we can see her contract with Kazakh.
 She and Yao Meili (Yao li) aka Maiya Maneza were sold to Kazakhstan (reporters believe) for $25,000 each and then became Kazakh citizens.
 Chinshanlo rejected the claim.